Force over Distance: Chapter 43

 Scott didn’t hear.

-Young’s own Nakai weapon had ended up somewhere near the chair.
+Young’s own Nakai weapon was lying near the base of the chair.
 The thing might as well be miles away.

 He marshaled his willpower and reached for his sidearm.
 He moved his hand.
-His fingertips grazed the empty holster with a distracting, intolerable shock of pure sensation that flooded him from hand to shoulder.
+His fingertips grazed an empty holster with a shock of sensation that flooded him from hand to shoulder.

 The Nakai in the gateroom had taken his gun.
 God damn it.